Arpit-aka-appu/Python/README.md

-"This is the step by step python practice " \n

-step 1 done

-step 2 done
+This is the step by step python practice step 1 done step 2 done